Davis Fire: September 7–11

-On September 7 around 2:30 P.M., a three-acre vegetation fire was reported burning in heavy timber and brush in Davis Creek Regional Park.
+On September 7 around 2:30 pm, a 3 acre vegetation fire was reported burning in heavy timber and brush in Davis Creek Regional Park.
 The fire quickly destroyed structures in the park.
-Evacuations were prompted for Southwest Reno, New Washoe City, and an evacuation warning for Virginia City Highlands.
-Interstate 580/US Route 395 was closed from Damonte Ranch Parkway in Reno to College Parkway in Carson City in both directions, the main route from Reno to Carson City.
-Subsequently, roads leading out of New Washoe City were reportedly backed up for miles.
-The fire had grown to 1500 acres that evening.
-NV Energy cut power to 16698 customers and 179 gas customers were affected.
-Those who had not yet lost power were told to be prepared for potential outages.
+Evacuations were ordered in southwest Reno and New Washoe City, accompanied by an evacuation warning in Virginia City Highlands.
+(Note: An evacuation warning signifies there is a potential threat to life or property and an evacuation order is a lawful order to evacuate due to immediate threat to life or property.)
+Interstate 580 was closed in both directions from Damonte Ranch Parkway in Reno to College Parkway in Carson City.
+A resident stated, "traffic was backed up for miles on backroads out of Washoe Valley".
+The fire spread to 1,500 acre that evening.
 An evacuation center was put into place at the Washoe County Senior Citizen Center.
-Washoe County Regional Animal Services had mobile shelters for small animals, and large animal shelters were located the University of Nevada, Reno Equestrian Center in Reno and Fuji Park and Silver Saddle Ranch in Carson City.
-Those at the governor's office contacted agencies from several other states to assist with containing the fire.
+Washoe County Regional Animal Services had mobile shelters for small animals, and large animal shelters opened at the University of Nevada, Reno Equestrian Center in Reno and Fuji Park and Silver Saddle Ranch in Carson City.
+Officials at the Nevada Governor's Office contacted agencies from several other states to assist with containing the fire.
 U.S. Route 395 Alternate was closed in Washoe Valley.
+NV Energy cut power to 18,698 customers.
+Those who had not yet lost power were told to prepare for "potential long outages".

-On September 8, Davis Fire had grown to 6,500 acre and had made an extreme northwards spread towards Mount Rose Highway.
-The fire had picked up since September 7.
+On September 8, Davis Fire had grown to 6,500 acre and had made an extreme northwards spread along State Route 431, also known as Mount Rose Highway.
 Interstate 580 had reopened between Reno and Carson City, along with Alternate US 395 to the interchange with Bowers Mansion Road.
-Evacuations were affecting around twelve to fourteen thousand people, and several hotels were giving discounted rates on rooms for evacuees.
-Evacuations were reinstated in areas north of Mount Rose Highway that had been removed overnight.
-The governor of Nevada, Joe Lombardo, declared a state of emergency due to the Davis Fire, and Washoe County also declared an emergency proclamation.
-The estimated size of the fire was lowered, and was now at 4,703 acre.
-Fire crews were prioritizing on keeping the fire south and east of Mount Rose Highway.
+Between 12,000 and 14,000 were impacted by evacuation notices, and several hotels were giving discounted rates on rooms for evacuees.
+Evacuations north of Mount Rose Highway that were lifted overnight were reinstated.
+Governor Joe Lombardo declared a state of emergency due to the Davis Fire, and Washoe County declared an emergency proclamation.
+Fire crews were prioritized keeping the fire south and east of Mount Rose Highway.
 Evacuations expanded that night as winds drove the fire towards Mount Rose Highway.

+The estimated size was lowered to 4,703 acre.
 Active fire behavior was observed on the southwestern edge near Mount Rose Highway on September 9.
-Despite aircraft limitations from strong wind and smoke, crews took advantage of roads and natural features.
-There were local strike teams prioritizing in structure protection, and out-of-state resources were sent in.
-Around 12–14,000 people were under evacuation orders.
-The evacuation warning for Virginia City Highlands was lifted, and most power had been restored.
+Despite aircraft limitations from strong wind and smoke, crews utilized roads and natural features.
+Local strike teams prioritized structure protection, and out–of–state resources were sent in.
+Between twelve and fourteen thousand people were under evacuation orders.
+The evacuation warning for Virginia City Highlands was lifted and most power had been restored.